yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Client Hints is a content negotiation mechanism which can be also be used to serve responsive images, among other resource types.

-Content negotiation means that the client indicates the server various parameters about the resources that it is interested in, and the server uses that in order to send it with the right resource.
+Content negotiation means that the client indicates to the server various parameters about the resources that it is interested in, and the server uses that in order to send it with the right resource.